rutvikjoshi63/MarsRover/Resources/Basic steps.md

 “Hello Robot” – This is the actual data contained by the topic.
 I.E. the message itself.

+3. help option to get the available sub-commands for rostopic -->rostopic -h

-3. Check list of all ROS topics
+Check list of all ROS topics
 -->rostopic list

+-->rostopic type [topic]
+returns the message type of any topic being published

+-->rostopic hz [topic]
+rostopic hz reports the rate at which data is published.

 4. Check the topic to see the message
 -->rostopic echo /hello